joomcode/errorx/README.md

 log.Printf("Error: %s", err)
 ```

 It doesn't take long to find out that quite often this is not enough.
-There's little fun in solving the issue when everything a developer is able to observe is a line in the log that looks like on of those:
+There's little fun in solving the issue when everything a developer is able to observe is a line in the log that looks like one of those:
 > Error: EOF

 > Error: unexpected '>' at the beginning of value